LabRat Run 2019

 LabRat Runs have quickly become a PaintedRoads tradition.
 A group of easygoing and adventurous regulars, The LabRats annually sate their appetite for adventure by joining the inaugural running of a PaintedRoads adventure tour.

-2017’s LabRat run through Mongolia’s Alti Mountains was such a success that in 2018 it was our most sought after tour.
+2017’s LabRat Run, through Mongolia’s Alti Mountains, was such a success that in 2018 it was our most sought after tours.
 And for 2019 the ‘Rats wanted more - Mongolia higher, more remote, more removed from the 21st century,

-Please Note: The images in the gallery below are from our regular Mongolia tour in the Alti Mointains.
+Please Note: The images in the gallery below are from our regular Mongolia tour in the Kanghai Mountains.